Hacker0x01/docs.hackerone.com/docs/hackers/restricted-from-submissions.md

 id: "hackers/restricted-from-submissions"
 ---

-You can be restricted from form submissions.
+You can be restricted from submissions.
 There are 2 reasons as to why you might be restricted from submissions:
 1) You're a new user and have submitted a large amount of reports in the same day
 2) You run into a program with Signal Requirements that you don't meet